melatteshome/e-commerce-data-platform/README.md

 ## Data Source
 For the project i have used an open source dataset, you can get the dataset from the link below [https://www.kaggle.com/datasets/bytadit/transactional-ecommerce]
-## Blog
+### Blog
-i have written an article on medium, you can also check it out to get a better understanding of the project.
+I have written an article on medium, you can also check it out to get a better understanding of the project.
 I will leave the link below. [https://medium.com/@mtadesse813/data-warehousing-and-elt-pipeline-d31be0ad51f2]